 · The P/B and P/E ratios are attractive in ICICI bluechip funds.
 But Axis bluechip fund has surpassed all year performance than ICICI fund and Nifty 50.

-· Axis bluechip the fund has shown lower volatility and high risk-adjusted reward.
+· Axis bluechip fund has shown lower volatility and high risk-adjusted reward.

-· But, it is up to investors to choose any funds which has performed over index.
+· But, it is up to investors to choose any funds which have performed over the index.